maurobonfietti/nodejs-api/README.md

 # Start API using node.
 node app.js

-# or Start API using nodemon :-)
+# or Start API using nodemon.
 npx nodemon
 ```

-Enjoy!
+Enjoy the NodeJS API example at: http://[::]:8080/ ;-)